-HEN I USE a word', Humpty Dumpty said in a rather scornful tone, 'it means just what I choose it to mean - neither more nor less'.
-Finance Act 2007, s 27 inserted a new s 16A into TCGA 1992 providing that a person's loss is not an allowable loss if:
+"When I use a word", Humpty Dumpty said in a rather scornful tone, "it means just what I choose it to mean-neither more nor less."
+HMRC's "guidance" on Taxation of Chargeable Gains Act 1992 s.16A is misleading and dangerous to taxpayers and their advisers.

+Finance Act 2007 s.27 inserted a new s.16A into Taxation of Chargeable Gains Act 1992 providing that a person's loss is not an allowable loss if:

-- '(a) it accrues to the person directly or indirectly in consequence of, or otherwise in connection with, any arrangements and, - (b) the main purpose, or one of the main purposes, of the arrangements is to secure a tax advantage.'
+- "(a) It accrues to the person directly or indirectly in consequence of, or otherwise in connection with, any arrangements and, - (b) The main purpose, or one of the main purposes, of the arrangements is to secure a tax advantage".1

-'Arrangements' is widely defined as including 'any agreement, understanding, scheme, transaction or series of transactions (whether or not legally enforceable)'.
-The definition of a 'tax advantage', which is based on that in TA 1988, s 709(1), is also very wide.
+"Arrangements" is widely defined as including "any agreement, understanding, scheme, transaction or series of transactions (whether or not legally enforceable)".
+The definition of a "tax advantage", which is based on that in Income and Corporation Taxes Act 1988 s.709(1) - now in Income Tax Act 2007 s.683(1), as "income tax advantage" - , is also very wide.